eugeneivanov-dev/eugeneivanov-dev/README.md

 > Recent infrastructure work:

+- 2026-06-06 - Fixing a Phantom “Unknown Error” on a Cisco 8861 MPP Phone
+- 2026-06-05 - Self-hosted newsletter is live
+- 2026-06-01 - Self-Hosted Website Audits with SiteOne Crawler and systemd
+- 2026-05-31 - Improved Proxmox Grafana dashboard readability
 - 2026-05-25 — Resolved recurring GitHub SSH authentication prompts
 - 2026-05-22 — Upgraded Proxmox VE from 9.1 to 9.2.2 with documented validation
 - 2026-05-20 — Built a cross-platform Unity workspace for a beginner C# programmer